ncsu-geoforall-lab/open-science-course/topics/open-science-for-grand-challenges.rst

    * https://github.com/wenzeslaus/futures-model-intro-notebook
    * Highlights: model by CGA published as a GRASS GIS module, R, compiled GRASS GIS, Binder files in a subdirectory

-1. R and GRASS GIS in RStudio
+1. Species distribution modeling with R and GRASS GIS in RStudio

    * https://github.com/LukasGab/R_grassgis
    * Highlights: RStudio in Binder